Levenes secure five figure compensation settlement for manual handling injury claim

 Manual Handling & Lifting Injury at Work Claims

-If you have sustained an injury as a result of lifting or carrying out manual handling and lifting tasks at work you may be entitled to claim compensation for injury.
+If you have sustained an injury at work as a result of lifting or carrying out manual handling and lifting tasks you may be entitled to claim compensation for injury.
 There is a legal duty of care ensuring that employers respect the safety and well-being of their employees.

 Compensation cases arising out of a manual handling injury claim can be complex.
 Levenes injury solicitors will work to understand your case and advise whether you have a claim as a result of an employers negligence.